Finiteness of formal pushforwards: Introduction

 {\bf Structure of the manuscript:} We provide background and context in Section~\ref{background}, followed by two commutative algebra results in Section~\ref{2 lemmas}, and general results on formal schemes and formal patches in Section~\ref{formal}.
 Using that material, in Section~\ref{patches} we obtain a key result (Proposition~\ref{patch 2}) that asserts that the intersection of two finitely generated torsion-free formal modules is also finitely generated under a codimension two hypothesis on the complement of the union.
-In Section~\ref{pushforwards} we first show that for formal schemes, as for schemes, pushforward preserves quasi-coherence.
-Afterwards we obtain Theorem~\ref{genl coh ext}, mentioned above, in which the key property to prove is finiteness.
-A version of that result with a stronger conclusion is proven in Section~\ref{flat case} in the situation in which the modules are assumed to be flat, rather than just being torsion-free; see Theorem~\ref{flat pull push}.
-Finally, in Section~\ref{p problems}, patching problems are discussed, and Corollaries~\ref{max soln pp} and~\ref{unique flat pp soln} shown.
+In Section~\ref{pushforwards} we build on this to prove the finiteness result Theorem~\ref{genl fin ext}, mentioned above.
+Pushforward is somewhat more nicely behaved in the case of modules that are reflexive, rather than just being torsion-free.
+This is discussed in Section~\ref{reflexive case}; e.g., see Corollary~\ref{reflexive pp cor}.
+Section~\ref{fin vs coh} begins by showing that a formal sheaf is coherent if and only if it is finite and quasi-coherent (Proposition~\ref{coh qcoh fin}), and then showing that for formal schemes, unlike for schemes, pushforward need not preserve quasi-coherence (Proposition~\ref{quasicoh}).
+The remainder of Section~\ref{fin vs coh} is devoted to conditions and counterexamples concerning coherence of pushforwards, referred to above.
+Finally, Section~\ref{p problems} applies these results to patching problems.

 {\bf Acknowledgements:} We thank Craig Huneke for helping us with the commutative algebra Lemma~\ref{fglemma}, and Johan de Jong for pointing us to a result in the Stacks Project that yields Theorem~\ref{scheme pushforward}.
+We thank V.~Srinivas and H\'el\`ene Esnault for their comments about the distinction between finite and coherent pushforwards, and in particular we thank V.~Srinivas for bringing Example~\ref{Srinivas ex} to our attention.